jillnano/CCGAN-VC/README.md

 $ python convert_all.py --speaker_name_list SF1 SF2 SF3 SM1 SM2 TF1 TF2 TM1 TM2 TM3
 ```

-Length of speaker_name_list must be equal to the number of speakers that you put in CCGAN-VC training.
+You must put all speakers' names into speaker_name_list in order that you set in training, since it creates one-hot vector with the list.

 ##### For n X n voice conversion (n^2 direction) with only selected sentences